 For example, you could use the script provided to notify Site Administrators whenever their sites are disabled.
-For more information, see Notifying Site Administrators when sites are modified on page 66.
+For more information, see the section on notifying administrators ("Notifying Site Administrators when sites are modified" on page 69).

 deleteVirtDomain.sh

 The deleteVirtDomain.sh script hook runs custom commands placed in the script file.
 The script is run whenever the specified domain is deleted.